Nitro RC Helicopter Cooling

 What is run-out you ask?
 A fan that is not sitting perfectly square and true on the engine output shaft will have run-out or “wobble”.

-To check for this you mount your fan on the engine shaft as per your manufactures instructions and then hold your engine gently but firmly in a bench vice or portable table vice.
+To check for this you mount your fan on the engine shaft as per your manufacturers instructions and then hold your engine gently but firmly in a bench vice or portable table vice.

 Place the dial indicator rod on the back face of the cooling fan as far out from the engine shaft as possible and rotate the fan.
-You should remove your glow plug in your engine – it will be much easier to turn with no compression build up.
+I find it best to remove the glow plug in your engine.
+It will be much easier to turn with no compression build up which can cause erroneous readings.

 Now watch the dial movement on your dial indicator.
-It is best to turn the fan a bit and let go to get an accurate reading – do this at 90 degree intervals around the fan, the dial indicator should show less than 0.002 of an inch of run out, less than 0.001” is even better.
+It's best to turn the fan and completely let go to get an accurate reading – do this at 90 degree intervals around the fan, the dial indicator should show less than 0.002" of an inch of run out, less than 0.001” is even better.

-If you can’t, the fan may be bent, the collet may have been machined improperly, or the engine shaft is bent.
+If you can’t, the fan may be bent, the collet may have been machined improperly, the engine shaft is bent or the engine crank bearings have excess play/wear.
 With your dial indicator, you can check each item individually if required.

-These procedures are not just for newly built nitro RC helicopters – you should also check the run-out of the fan after a bad crash to make sure the fan or the engine shaft haven’t been bent.
-Fan balance shouldn’t change unless a piece of the cooling fan broke off – in that case you will need a new fan anyways and have to recheck the balance.
+Fan balance shouldn’t change unless a piece of the cooling fan broke off – in that case you will need a new fan anyway and have to recheck the balance.

 Are You Looking For RC Helicopter Help?